Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

     - normalize the `request.url`
     - build a filepath from the normalized URL and Atom home path or load path
     - run the `callback` passing in that filepath

+## parse-command-line.js
+- imported and used in `start.js`
+- requires dedent, yargs and the `app` export from Electron
+- exports a `parseCommandLine` function taking a `processArgs` argument
+  - set up args options
+  - set the `options.usage` to a helpful message about paths and environment variables
+  - set and describe options booleans, strings and aliases for arguments
+  - go through the `options.argv` to assign variables based on args
+  - return an object with twenty assigned arg variables incl paths, modes, timeout, ...